gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 Category string columns suggest some form of subcategorization.

+> [!IMPORTANT]
-Important questions to consider are:
+>Questions to consider are:

-- How does the subcategorization relate to the chosen dataset classification?
+> - How does the subcategorization relate to the chosen dataset classification?
-  Does the column actually subclassify a tree, or does it subclassify sth. else?
+> - Does the column actually subclassify a tree, or does it subclassify sth. else?
-- Can we relate the subclassification to a URI schema from a data repository already existing in the Semantic Web?
+> - Can we relate the subclassification to a URI schema from a data repository already existing in the Semantic Web?

 In our dataset, we have two columns that fit this category: **art** and **baumart**.